6 questions about redirects for SEO

 2. Why should I redirect a URL?

-By redirecting a changed URL, you send both users and crawlers to a new URL, therefore keeping annoyances to a minimum.
-Whenever you perform any kind of maintenance on your site you are actually taking stuff out.
-You could be deleting a post, changing your URL structure or moving your site to a new domain.
-You have to replace it or visitors will land on those dreaded 404 pages.
-If you make small changes, like delete an outdated article, you can redirect that old URL with a 301 to a relevant new article or give it a 410 to say that you deleted it.
+If you make small changes, like deleting an outdated article, you can redirect that old URL with a 301 to a relevant new article or give it a 410 to say that you deleted it.
 Don’t delete stuff without a plan.
 And don’t redirect your URLs to random articles that don’t have anything to do with the article you’re deleting.
+Lastly, don’t 301 redirect all your 404s to your homepage!

 3. What is a 301 redirect?
 And a 302 redirect?